Dresden Green Vault burglary: Response

 It was feared that the thieves would alter the stolen works to sell them on the black market.
 Museum officials begged the thieves not to melt down any of the gold or otherwise harm the artifacts.
 The General Director of Dresden's state art collections told reporters that the stolen jewels could not be sold on the art market legally as they were too well known to collectors.

 Saxony's Minister-President Michael Kretschmer denounced the crime on Twitter, saying "not only the state art collections were robbed, but we Saxons."

 The museum reopened on 27 November 2019, although the Green Vault remained closed until reopening in August 2024 with most of the stolen items returned to their displays.

 Recovery

-In December 2022 it was announced that a large portion of the stolen items had been recovered.
-Thirty-one of the items were returned to the museum after being seized by Berlin authorities, after being told the location by the lawyers of the six suspects in custody.
+In December 2022, it was announced that a large portion of the stolen items had been recovered.
+Thirty-one of the items were returned to the museum after being seized by Berlin authorities following the disclosure of their location by the lawyers of the six suspects in custody.